Ventilation and Indoor Air Quality

 Using Ventilation to Reduce Health Risks

 Two types of ventilation can help control harmful air contaminants and humidity: spot ventilation and dilution ventilation.
 Spot ventilation draws air from a particular location (e.g., bathroom, kitchen) and exhausts it to the outside.
-Dilution ventilation address low-level contamination throughout the home.
+Dilution ventilation addresses low-level contamination throughout the home.

 Spot Ventilation.
 Exterior exhaust fans should be installed in all bathrooms and kitchens.
 These fans remove humidity and carbon monoxide.
 The most effective fans are quiet and durable.
 Use fans that operate at one sone or less and exhaust to the outdoors.
 Fans equipped with timers or de-humidistat controls are useful to ensure the fans run for a sufficient period of time.
 A good rule of thumb is to run a bathroom fan for about 45 minutes after a shower.

+HVAC Systems Can Contribute to Air Quality Problems.
 HVAC systems can also exacerbate indoor air quality problems.
 The HVAC system may be contaminated (because of mold in duct lining or bacteria on coil or filters, for example), and the system may spread these pollutants throughout the home.
 Second, the HVAC duct distribution system can spread pollutants from one portion of the home to another.
 Regular maintenance and duct sealing can help minimize these problems.

-The American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) and several states (Minnesota, Washington, and Vermont) have ventilation standards designed to ensure acceptable indoor air quality.
+The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) and several states (Minnesota, Washington, and Vermont) have ventilation standards designed to ensure acceptable indoor air quality.

 Minnesota – Mechanical Ventilation Systems (Minnesota’s amendments to the International Residental Code, Chapter 11)